First-Year Student Fast Facts

 First-Year Fast Facts

-Learn more about the academic interests, geographic locations and the overall composition of the 2021 first-year class.
+SUNY Plattsburgh Cardinals create a diverse and vibrant community.
+Below is a snapshot of the academic interests, geographic profile and overall composition of the 2023 first-year class.

 First-Year Academic Profile

 *SUNY Plattsburgh is test optional for admissions and scholarship consideration.
-One 27% of first-year students submitted SAT scores in 2021.
+11% of first-year students submitted SAT scores in 2023.

 Top Ten Majors